Measuring the giant radio galaxy length distribution with the LoTSS: Theory

-The model can predict the occurrence of GRGs with extreme projected proper lengths in a sample of cardinality $N$.
-The \emph{probability} that an observed GRG has a projected proper length exceeding $l_\mathrm{p}$ is
+The model can predict the occurrence of giants with extreme projected proper lengths in a sample of cardinality $N$.
+The probability that an observed GRG has a projected proper length exceeding $l_\mathrm{p}$ is